WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0401-Implementing Storage Spaces.md

 ## Scenario

-Contoso Ltd. has just purchased a number of hard disk drives and solid-state drives (SSDs) (TM).
+Contoso Ltd. has just purchased a number of hard disk drives and solid-state drives (SSDs).
 You have been tasked with creating a storage solution that can utilize these new drives to their fullest.
 With mixed requirements for data access and redundancy, you must ensure that you have a redundancy solution for critical data that doesn't require fast disk read and write access.
 You decide to use Storage Spaces and storage tiering to meet these requirements.

 ## Objectives